-Canakinumab allows discontinuation of corticosteroids in patients with SJIAJune 13th, 2013 in Arthritis & Rheumatism /
+Canakinumab allows discontinuation of corticosteroids in patients with SJIAJune 13, 2013 in Medicine & Health / Arthritis & Rheumatism

 Study findings first presented today at EULAR 2013, the Annual Congress of the European League Against Rheumatism, demonstrate the efficacy of canakinumab at tapering corticosteroid (CS) use in patients with SJIA.

 Successful CS tapering was achieved within 20 weeks in almost half of patients (44.5%, p<0.0001); at the end of the tapering phase, the CS-free patients had active arthritis in fewer joints, a lower physician's global assessment of disease activity and a less limited range of motion.

 JIA is a chronic arthritis occurring in 1 in every 1,000 children; SJIA is a subset occurring in 10%-20% of cases, involving the body as a whole and impacting small joints such as hands, wrists, knees and ankles.
 In addition the autoimmune process that devastates the joints can also impact the heart, liver and lymph nodes.